aws-samples/opensearch-automated-cluster-management/README.md

 Please refer Java code available in **/app/openSearchMigration/** for this implementation.
 This is a maven project hence use relavant maven commands to build.

+**Note** : Please replace the OpenSearch endpoint in the Handler.java file with your own endpoint.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.